 This situation is similar to what we are currently experiencing with the change in thinking about mobility in general.
-The pandemic will not stop this trend, – if anything – it will intensify it.
+The pandemic will not stop this trend – if anything – it will intensify it.

 When we look at cars that are stuck in traffic nowadays, most of them are used in a less than optimal way, with one person in each vehicle.
 Imagine that instead of these cars, we could have a fleet of vehicles that would move around the city in a similar way to buses and trams, but with more flexibility.
 Firstly, we would be able to manage how many cars are in a certain area to optimise the traffic during rush hours by the mechanical usage of the roads.
-Secondly, we would be also responding dynamically to any interruptions to the traffic.
+Secondly, we would also be responding dynamically to any interruptions to the traffic.

 We already know how it works from Google Maps and Here, with these applications displaying overcrowded arterial roads and suggesting how to avoid these.
 We could even go one step further.
-With autonomous vehicles moving to their destinations, we could set up a central system that would process information from all of these fleet vehicles, identifying any interruptions and accidents, and transferring these details to all cars so they could take optimal routes.
+With autonomous vehicles moving to their destinations, we could set up a central system that would process information from all of these fleet vehicles, identifying any interruptions and accidents and transferring these details to all cars so they could take optimal routes.

 This way, both a passenger and a delivered package could get to where they needed to be safely and on time.
 Now, let’s include autonomous ambulances and other vehicles of this sort in this picture.

 It all sounds very far off, but is it really?